Macrobiotidae

 Macrobiotidae is a family of tardigrades.

 Phylogeny

 External phylogeny

 According to a 2018 report using multiple morphological and molecular studies, the Macrobiotoidea are sister to the Hypsibioidea; both are eutardigrades.
-The genera Adorybiotus and Richtersius were transferred from Macrobiotidae to a new family, Richtersiidae, in 2016.
+The genera Adorybiotus and Richtersius were transferred from Macrobiotidae to a new family, Richtersiidae, in 2016 (this name was preoccupied thus the new family was renamed to Richtersiusidae in 2021).

 Internal phylogeny

 A 2021 phylogenetic analysis found that the genus Macrobiotus is monophyletic (a clade) but that the former genus Xerobiotus is wholly contained within Macrobiotus.
 A new genus, Sisubiotus, was created.
 The genus "Minibiotus" was seen to be paraphyletic with respect to Tenuibiotus and Paramacrobiotus.

 Genera

 As of 2023, the family Macrobiotidae consists of the following genera: